princomp/princomp.github.io/source/docs/about/dev_guide.md

 - All resources are titled
     - title each markdown document by having one (and only one) title at top level (that is, using `#`),
-    - use subtitles when appropriate
+    - use subtitles when appropriate,
-    - title all images with a descriptive title and add an alt-tag
+    - title all images with a descriptive title and add an alt-tag,
-    - title all code blocks in labs and lecture notes
+    - title all code blocks in labs and lecture notes.
-- All resources are labelled when applicable
+- All resources are labelled when applicable, see [content labelling](#content-labelling) for more details
-    - at minimum list prerequisites and security-related aspects
-    - see [Content Labelling](#content-labelling) for more details

 Resources to assess accessibility: